Outgoing Trump administration bans investments in Chinese companies it says support China’s military

 Chorzempa did not, however, rule out that the Trump administration could expand the list in the coming months.

 The order is one of a flurry of bans the Trump administration has issued in recent months to try to cut trade and investment ties with China.
-Those have included orders to ban the Chinese mobile apps TikTok and WeChat from U.S. app stores — bans that U.S. courts have temporarily halted — and a growing number of export restrictions aimed at cutting the sale of U.S. semiconductors and other technology to Chinese companies.
+Those have included orders to ban Chinese mobile apps TikTok and WeChat from U.S. app stores — bans that U.S. courts have temporarily halted — and a growing number of export restrictions aimed at cutting the sale of U.S. semiconductors and other technology to Chinese companies.

-National Security Advisor Robert O’Brien said the order would “protect American investors from unintentionally providing capital that goes to enhancing the capabilities of the People’s Liberation Army and People’s Republic of China intelligence services, which routinely target American citizens and businesses through cyber operations, and directly threaten the critical infrastructure, economy, and military of America and its allies and partners around the world.”
+National security adviser Robert O’Brien said the order would “protect American investors from unintentionally providing capital that goes to enhancing the capabilities of the People’s Liberation Army and People’s Republic of China intelligence services, which routinely target American citizens and businesses through cyber operations, and directly threaten the critical infrastructure, economy, and military of America and its allies and partners around the world.”